AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/encounter-es-1-intro.md

   * type
   * reason
 * If provided, type is expected to support categorisation of the event from which the medicines list was generated, for example a code indicating a 'home medicines review' or 'pharmacist medicines review'.
+* Period is expected to be equal to or prior to the Composition date and the List date.

 When a shared medicines list is a PSML